 An orientation will be provided by the Court Administrator's office advising you of the jury selection procedure.
 During the jury selection you will be told about the length of the trial.
 Any conflicts that you may have will be addressed during the jury selection.

-Lehigh County has a liberal postponement policy.
-Postponements will be granted upon written requests returned with the original questionnaire.
-Last minute emergency postponements will also be considered.
+Lehigh County has a liberal deferment policy.
+You may select a deferment date when completing the online questionnaire.
+Last minute emergency deferments will also be considered.
+You can only request one deferment via the online questionnaire.
 The court prefers to grant only one postponement.

 The needs of the court may vary.
 Jurors are only called if a judge requests a jury to be available.
 Many times jurors are not needed at all.
-If your panel is not called, your service is complete.
+If your sequence number is not called, your service is complete.

 If the date indicated is a Sunday, you may call anytime after 5:30 pm on the Friday evening prior to that date.
 The tape recorded message is available the entire weekend.